jdplumst/create-jaydee-app/README.md

 # Create Jaydee App

 This is a Jaydee App.
 This is a quick way to start up an application with TypeScript.

-Currently, the only option is for an Express server.
+There are currently two templates available:

+- Express
+- Express (Vercel)

+These templates are very similar with the Express (Vercel) template being configured to be deployed on Vercel.

 This is a way to start up an appliation using the tools I like to use, including: